illinois/systems-encyclopedia/src/articles/illinois/system.md

 ## C Programming Environment

 Setting up an programming environment for C will depend on what operating system you are using and this page has a section for Windows, OS X, and Linux.
+Almost all C++ compiles can also compile C code, so most setup guides will be in the context of C++ even though you will be doing C in the MPs.

 ### Windows